facebookresearch/nevergrad/docs/machinelearning.md

 The second example is the optimization of mixed (continuous and discrete) hyperparameters.
 A second, more complicated, objective function is proposed (just uncomment).

-The third example is the optimization of parameters in anoisy setting, typically as in reinforcement learning.
+The third example is the optimization of parameters in a noisy setting, typically as in reinforcement learning.

 ```python